 “And those who were seen dancing were thought to be insane by those who could not hear the music.”

 It’s true, that art creates a fever in our blood that is unlike anything else.
 It makes us poets, lovers, heroes; it also cradles us when we are scared, or devastated, or alone.
 But more than anything, it allows our hearts and brains to dance synchronous to the beats of our own universes.
 Art is our everything.

 At least, it is to the people creating in this collective.
 We very much wish you 1000 awesome suns as you journey with us.

 C. Aloysius Mariotti was born in Pennsylvania and raised in Arizona.
 He studied creative writing at the University of Arizona in Tucson, where he listened to a lot of Rush, Radiohead, and PJ Harvey.
-His work has been featured in Black Bough Poetry, Marias at Sampaguitas, Boston Accent Lit, and Memoir Mixtapes, among others.
+His work has been featured in Black Bough Poetry, Marias at Sampaguitas, Boston Accent Lit, and Dark Marrow, among others.
+His first chapbook, SCREAM into my MOUTH as a WATERFALL is out March 2020 with Rhythm & Bones Press.
 He resides in Massachusetts with his wife Kristen and Westie Bella Francine.
 He once recorded a stoner rock album, and he’s finishing his first novel, Collapse the Light into Earth.